andiosika/andiosika.github.io/_posts/2020-08-13-lda_latent_dirichlet_allocation.markdown

 Enter: **Latent Dirichlet Allocation or LDA**.
 The model takes in a dictionary of words – or all the words used across several documents or in a specific case for my most recent project, customer reviews for the top five health and wellness apps.

-I took ten thousand from each – fifty thousand of the most relevant reviews using google play scraper.
+I took ten thousand from each – fifty thousand of the most relevant reviews using [google play scraper](https://pypi.org/project/google-play-scraper/).
 Five and one star reviews were most frequent confirming they were the most insightful of the most relevant.
 I classified content as ‘good’ if it was assigned a 5 star review, ‘bad’ if it was a 1 star review, and ‘neutral’ if it received 2-4 stars and began to dig deeper into the content of ‘good’ and ‘bad’ reviews.
-In each of these classes, I removed adjectives that didn’t tell me much like “awesome” or “rubbish” and began some cluster analysis using [KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) to “see” if I could notice trends.
+In each of these classes, I removed adjectives that didn’t tell me much in terms of real product insight like “awesome” or “rubbish” and began some cluster analysis using traditional segmentation using [KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) to “see” if I could notice trends.
 I struggled.

 KMeans seemed limiting since: